The BioMedical Admissions Test (BMAT) is usually held in either September or November.

 The BMAT – November will still go ahead, on 3rd November 2021.
 If you are preparing for it, we advice you register for our BMAT preparation course as early as possible.

 The UCAT 2021 can be sat between 26th July and 29th September.
 If you are taking both the UCAT and the BMAT, space out your exams by registering for an earlier UCAT test slot.
+We strongly recommend our UCAT course to prepare.
+It's used by the majority oftest takers worldwide.

 This helps manage your stress levels as well as spreading out the revision workload.
 Of course, you need to consider other commitments too, including work experience.